PunitSoniME/purekit/README.md

     ## Returns

     ```bash
-    (Object): Returns the new lodash wrapper instance.
+    (Object): Returns the new wrapper instance.
     ```

     ## Example